 Adding new content

-Do not buy or build PBNs if you do not plan to constantly update your website with new posts.PBN domains—if obtained the proper way—will already have keywords they can easily occupy top pages for.
+Do not buy or build a PBN if you do not plan to constantly update your website with new posts.PBN domains—if obtained the proper way—will already have keywords they can easily occupy top pages for.
 You will have to check historic ranking information for the domain so that you know what to base your new posts on.
-Make sure you buffer posts you link out from with new articles, focusing on obtaining trickle traffic.
+Make sure you buffer posts you backlink out from with new articles, focusing on obtaining trickle traffic.

-Stop linking out too quick/Stop using a considerable size of your network for a project
+Stop linking back too quick/Stop using a considerable size of your network for a project

 A good practice—with or without data to back this claim—comes down to linking to your money site a good 30-45 days after you build your PBN.
-It gets too obvious that the site has been repurposed for building links if you link out too quickly.
+It gets too obvious that the site has been repurposed for link-building if you link out too quickly.

 Another important aspect of using your PBNs is to not link out a considerable portion to a single project(money site).
 A good conservative number is to use less than 40% of your network for a project, which is 4 out of every 10 sites.
 If you don’t like these numbers, build out your network over a period of few months and link out at different points in time.
 These methods can make it almost impossible for Google to sniff you out with an algorithm.